Simpson's Rule Calculator

 Step 6:

-Therefore the solution of a given definite integral over a subinterval n=4.
+Therefore, the solution of definite integral over a subinterval n = 4 is:

 $$ \int_0^4 (1 + x^2) dx \approx \frac{1}{3} [1 + 48 + 10 + 17] $$